Mighty Mom: Noor of Ranthambore tiger reserve

 Mother’s Day aka May 14th and you see all marketing gimmicks crooning about the virtues of a mother’s love – selfless, unconditional and an epitome of giving.
 And they make you feel incomplete if you don’t smother dear mommy with expensive gifts and goodies for the perfect payback of all her love!
 Put these human-stunts on hold and let’s delve into a different world of motherhood in the wild!
 As mighty mom of Ranthambore, T-39 or Noor takes us on her journey of raising tiny tots, for the fourth time!

-Noor, Mala or Sultanpur female i.e. T-39 is a dominant tigresses of Ranthambore National Park.
-At around seven years old, she is the “Second family” of Ranthambore, having descended from the sister of the great Machli, born to T-13.
-She was first spotted with her latest fourth litter of cubs sometime around November-December 2016, when the three to four month olds were seen frolicking about in their new forest world, very different from the safety and warmth of mommy’s womb.
+Noor, Mala or Sultanpur female i.e. T-39 is a dominant tigress of Ranthambore National Park.
+At around eight years old, she is the “Second family” of Ranthambore, having descended from the sister of the great Machli, born to T-13.
+She was first spotted with her latest fourth litter of cubs sometime around November-December 2016 when the three to four-month-olds were seen frolicking about in their new forest world, very different from the safety and warmth of mommy’s womb.
 The litter is believed to be fathered by the dominant male, T-57.
 Experience and expertise came to her aid, for Noor is no ordinary female.
 Confident to the core, and with tons of mommy experience to back her, she is seen raising her cubs with a fierce devotion.
 Today, they stand at about nine to ten months, ready to explore the world actively by her side.
 All of about seven years, today her territory ranges far and wide in the prime of the park.

 About Tigers and motherhood

 A mother tigress is the epitome of motherly love- fiercely protective yet caringly gentle towards her cubs.
-She is a single mother par excellence, for the end to end responsibility of child birth and care rests with the female.
+She is a single mother par excellence, for the end to end responsibility for childbirth and care rests with the female.
 She carries out all the tasks required to sustain the family.
 Tiger cubs are born with eyes closed and are completely dependent on their mother for milk, shelter and protection.
 As they grow, she

 Noor seems to have perfected the maze of motherhood perfectly, having completed the fourth quadrant in this life phase with her fourth litter!
 A spectacle to the eye, this family of four presents!
 May her legacy live long!